nikitavoloboev/data/macOS/apps/macOS-apps.md

 - [Auto DND](https://github.com/dwarvesf/auto-dnd) - Mac app that keeps notifications stays right where it should.
 - [Virtual](https://github.com/kendfinger/virtual) - Boot Linux VMs in a single command on macOS using the new Virtualization.framework.
 - [CloudyTabs](https://github.com/josh-/CloudyTabs) - Menu bar application that lists your iCloud Tabs and Reading List.
+- [BitBar](https://github.com/matryer/bitbar) - Lets you put the output from any script/program in your macOS Menu Bar.

 ## Other interesting apps